rust-lang/rfcs/text/0000-sized-hierarchy.md

-There have been many previous proposals and discussions attempting to resolve the `size_of_val` and `align_of_val` for extern types through modifications to the `Sized` trait, summarised below:
+There have been many previous proposals and discussions attempting to resolve the `size_of_val` and `align_of_val` for extern types through modifications to the `Sized` trait.
+Many of these proposals include a `DynSized` trait, of which this RFC's `ValueSized` trait is inspired, just renamed.

 - [rfcs#709: truly unsized types][rfc_truly_unsized_types], [mzabaluev][author_mzabaluev], Jan 2015
     - Earliest attempt to opt-out of `Sized`.